Anastasia095/CS1/README.md

 *Readme courtesy of ChatGPT LOL* 😉.

-Thank you for your contributions and for helping us improve the quality of the class examples in this repository for CS1 with Travis.
+Thank you for your contributions and for helping us improve the quality of the class examples in this repository.